 Final configuration of the product is set by activating one or several of the five first locks.
 The product is in use phase when the two last locks are activated.
-Since BAC is a BAP configuration, the two ones have been merged into a unique lock.
-Nevertheless, usage of AES keys identifies BAP configuration.
+Since BAC is a configuration, the two ones have been merged into a unique lock.